Quanta-Dan/Machine_Learning/README.md

 - (device age)
 ...
 #### Model output:
-The module should produce a function _f(t)_ that describes the path followed by the current for given starting parameters.
+The module should produce parameters for the fixed functional form of the function _f(t)_ which empirically describes the current/time curve for given starting parameters.

 ## Roadmap